 The Board of Directors has appointed an Audit Committee consisting of three non-employee directors.
-The members of the Audit Committee have been determined to meet the independence requirements and other criteria established by New York Stock Exchange listing standards.
-The roles and responsibilities of the Audit Committee are set forth in a written Audit Committee Charter adopted by the Board of Directors, which appears as Annex A to this proxy statement.
+The members of the Audit Committee meet the independence requirements and other criteria established by New York Stock Exchange listing standards.
+The roles and responsibilities of the Audit Committee are set forth in a written Audit Committee Charter adopted by the Board of Directors.

 Management is responsible for the Company's internal controls, the financial reporting process and preparation of the consolidated financial statements of the Company.
-The Company's independent auditors are responsible for, among other things, performing an independent audit of the Company's consolidated financial statements in accordance with generally accepted auditing standards and to issue a report thereon.
+The Company's independent auditors are responsible for, among other things, performing an independent audit of the Company's consolidated financial statements in accordance with auditing standards generally accepted in the United States and issuance of a report thereon.
 It is the responsibility of the Audit Committee to monitor and oversee these processes.

-In fulfilling its oversight duties, the Audit Committee reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2000 with management and the independent auditors, Ernst & Young LLP.
+In fulfilling its oversight duties, the Audit Committee reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2001 with management and the independent auditors, Ernst & Young LLP.
 The Audit Committee also discussed with Ernst & Young LLP the matters required to be discussed by Statement on Auditing Standards No. 61 (Communications with Audit Committees).
 This discussion included the independent auditors' judgments as to the quality, not just the acceptability, of the Company's accounting principles, as well as such other matters required to be discussed with the Audit Committee under generally accepted auditing standards.
 The Audit Committee received the written disclosures and the letter from Ernst & Young LLP required by Independence Standards Board Standard No. 1 (Independence Discussion with Audit Committees) and discussed with Ernst & Young LLP the firm's independence.
 The Audit Committee also considered the compatibility of non-audit services provided to the Company by Ernst & Young LLP with the maintenance of the auditor's independence.

-Based upon the above review and discussions with management and the independent auditors, the Audit Committee recommended to the Board of Directors that the Company's audited financial statements be included in its Annual Report on Form 10-K for the fiscal year ended December 31, 2000 for filing with the Securities and Exchange Commission.
-The Audit Committee and the Board of Directors have also recommended, subject to stockholder approval, the selection of Ernst & Young LLP as the Company's independent auditors for fiscal year 2001 (See Proposal 2).
+Based upon the above review and discussions with management and the independent auditors, the Audit Committee recommended to the Board of Directors that the Company's audited financial statements be included in its Annual Report on Form 10-K for the fiscal year ended December 31, 2001 for filing with the Securities and Exchange Commission.
+The Audit Committee and the Board of Directors have also recommended, subject to stockholder approval, the selection of Ernst & Young LLP as the Company's independent auditors for fiscal year 2002 (See Proposal 2).